BagherZarei/LGA/README.md

 2) Set the network path and algorithm parameters from file 'Main.m' inside 'Matlab Codes' folder and then run it.

-3) Use MATLAB version R2022a or higher
+3) Use MATLAB version R2022a or higher.